-Use the -- separator to pass additional options to either tool.
+Use the -- separator to pass additional options.
 For example, to treat warnings as errors and run in nit-picky mode:

+'''

-\$ nox --session=docs -- -W -n docs docs/build
+$ nox --session=docs -- -W -n docs docs/build

+'''

 This Nox session always runs with the current major release of Python.